 Why not pursue impeachment?

-Why are you resisting some people would argue we've been in a constitutional crisis since Donald Trump was elected president?
+Some people would argue we've been in a constitutional crisis since Donald Trump was elected president.

 Constitutional crisis, manufactured crisis.

-They're so tight at the hip, the new radical extreme democratic socialist new Green Deal party with their ever so loving friends in the media mob that they they all use the same words.
+The new radical, extreme, democratic, socialist, new Green Deal Party with their ever-so-loving friends in the media mob that they all use the same words.

 They can't even get creative.

-All right, maybe to create at least a fake line of distinction of somehow we'll bifurcate what we're saying and we'll say you say this and I'll say that.
+All right, maybe to create at least a fake line of distinction of somehow we'll bifurcate what we're saying and we'll say, you say this and I'll say that.

 But they can't even do that.